nlgranger/nnbox/DOCUMENTATION.md

 When building datasets for supervized training, input samples are associated to output labels.
-The labels should follow the same convention and the same order as the input values (i-th input is assumed to match the i-th labe)l.
+The labels should follow the same convention and the same order as the input values (i-th input is assumed to match the i-th labe).

 Most of the time, the input and output values are vectors, but for convenience, this library also uses the notion of groups of inputs, which is implemented